-While we didn’t go to the water park because of the cool temperature on this particular day, we enjoyed the new water park last year.
-The wave pool had some serious waves (and life jackets for kids) and the lazy river is very interactive!
-We still love the older water slides on the other side of the water park, and the shallow water play structure with smaller slides.
+On the water park side, the wave pool had some serious waves (and life jackets for kids) and the lazy river is very interactive!
+There’s also the older water slides on the other side of the water park, and the shallow water play structure with smaller slides.

-- DelGrosso’s has stage shows throughout the summer.
-Check their calendar to see if something that would interest your child will be there during your visit.
-For Memorial Day weekend 2017, they had a dinosaur show.
-It’s completely free to watch, since it’s with the dry ride side, and admission there is free!
+- DelGrosso’s has concerts and events throughout the summer.
+Check their event calendar to see if something that would interest your child will be there during your visit.

 - There are special days, mostly in September such as the car load sale and Harvest Fest.
 Harvest Fest is very popular, and can get very crowded.